Flyingfish812/p2myth/docs/Invader/Invaders.md

 It's easier to hit ravens than to hit sparrows, if you choose a ship that need accurate aim at invaders, please spend your main more on ravens than sparrows.

+## Comments

+- No2oMe: Can’t help but bring up that one special 1-1-1 ship at this point…

 ### Turret Types

 - Mixed Turrets: (Speed) Laser Tracker (T1-T3), (Speed) Laser Shotgun (T1-T2), Pellet (T1-T4), Dart (T1-T3), Shuriken (Tide) (T1-T2), Boomerang (T1-T2), MIRV Launcher (T1-T2)